Skip to main content

 Fiddle Hell History

 For 20 years, the Fiddle Hell Massachusetts Festival has been a yearly gathering of fiddlers, cellists, mandolin/guitar/banjo players, and singers to meet, jam, learn, listen, and have fun.
 It's both friendly and diverse, crossing all ages and including many traditional musical styles.
 To keep ourselves safe during the pandemic, we re-imagined Fiddle Hell as an online festival and music camp.
-We have enjoyed six Fiddle Hell Onlines, with a seventh planned for April 3-6, 2025.
+We have enjoyed seven Fiddle Hell Onlines.
 Typically, there are about 10% beginners, 30% low intermediates, 35% high intermediates, and 25% advanced players, with many workshop and jam session choices at each level.

 The invention of the late, great fiddler Dale Hopkins from Missouri, "Fiddle Hell" events have occurred in fun locations worldwide.
 Prior Fiddle Hells have been held in the US, the UK, the Netherlands, and Germany.
 Dale used the term "Fiddle Hell" to refer to the unique sound of many fiddlers playing a tune together.
 While Dale's two Fiddle Hell gatherings involved performances for the public as well as some informal sharing of tunes and techniques, Dave Reiner extended the concept to make the Fiddle Hell Massachusetts Festival more of a hands-on festival for all ages, with hundreds of scheduled workshops and jam sessions led by a wonderful group of experienced and supportive teaching artists, as well as many amazing concerts.
 The Fiddle Hell Massachusetts Festival and Fiddle Hell Online are now run by the Fiddle Hell Massachusetts LLC.